ProblemShooter/ProblemShooter/README.md

 - 📫 How to reach me **aadityajauhari01@gmail.com**

-- ⚡ Fun fact: JavaScript, along with HTML5 and CSS3, can be used to create games.
-Libraries and frameworks like Phaser, Three.js, and Babylon.js enable developers to build both 2D and 3D games that run directly in the browser, making game development more accessible.
+- ⚡ Fun fact: Python has a hidden Easter egg!
+Type import this in the interpreter to reveal "The Zen of Python." 🧘‍♂️

 <h3 align="left">Connect with me:</h3>
 <p align="left">